nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/search-bar.md

 3. Search results for Devices with `edge` in the name
 4. *Tenants* for each Device (if applicable)
 5. *Device Type* for each Device
-6. *Site* for each Device
+6. *Location* for each Device

 Clicking on an of the links for the results takes you to the main page for that object.
 For example:

-* Clicking on the `Vancouver 1` Site takes you to the main page for the Site.
+* Clicking on the `Vancouver 1` Location takes you to the main page for the Location.
 * Clicking on the `edge2.van1` Device takes you to the main page for the Device

 ![Device search results](../images/getting-started-nautobot-ui/41-device-search-results.png)